HerePro Manual

 The best environment requires the base and rover antenna to have a clear view of the sky that is 20 degrees above the horizon.
 RTK antenna can be elevated but make sure that there are no obstacles around, such as buildings, trees, cars, and etc.

-Do not place the antenna near electronic devices, as high power electronic devices nearby may generate frequency noise which interfere GPS signal.
+Do not place the antenna near electronic devices, as high power electronic devices in close proximity may affect the radio frequency noise of the GPS signal.
 Examples are mobile phone base stations, high voltage transformers, and etc.

 Base Module Setting using Mission Planner:

 Start with base module setup.
-During the base station setup, the rover and the UAV do not need to be turned on.
+During the base station setup, the rover and the UXV do not need to be turned on.

 During the survey process, the right box will show the current survey status:

-Position is invalid: The base station has not acquire a valid position yet;
+Position is invalid: The base station has not yet reached a valid location;

 In Progress: The survey is still in progress;

-Duration: The number of seconds from when the current surveying task started;
+Duration: The number of seconds that the current surveying task has been executed;

 Observation: The number of observations acquired;